 Unfortunately, Kaling didn't say who will star as the young Mindy or if she'll appear on the show, but she did promise there will be more details coming soon.
 What we do know is Kaling is the co-creator, writer, executive producer and showrunner of the untitled series.
 She'll have some help from her former Mindy Project partner Lang Fisher, who co-created the series with Kaling and will also act as showrunner.

 This just one of many projects Kaling is currently working on.
-Later this year, Kaling's mini-series adaptation of the 1994 film Four Weddings and a Funeral, is slated to debut later this year on Hulu.
+Later this year, Kaling's mini-series adaptation of the 1994 film Four Weddings and a Funeral is slated to debut on Hulu.
 She's also the writer and star of the upcoming rom-com Late Night with Emma Thompson, in theaters June 7.
-But, Kaling's latest project is definitely her most personal.
+But Kaling's latest project is definitely her most personal.